amedia/contextual-logger/README.md

 logger.clear_context
 ```

-Exceptions can be added to the context and will be automatically formatted:
+Exception objects can be added to the context and will be automatically formatted:
 ```ruby
 begin
   raise SomeError, "Oops!"